A Paris Squat: Taking over a Space that’s Abandoned or Neglected

 Present Prestigious Squats

-Proudly aware and acceptable of an entire underground scene, perhaps the one of the biggest in the world, Paris has completely transformed the idea of “squat.”
+Proudly aware and acceptable of an entire underground scene, perhaps one of the biggest in the world, Paris has completely transformed the idea of “squat.”
 Now, so integrated with the rest of Parisian culture one can be found on practically any corner, but ONLY if you look hard enough and read between the lines.

 These days the one problem I see with squats is the vicious cyclical conversion process that, in retrospect, once approved, owned and regulated by authorities, ends in loss of its unique “squat-rantic” charm (something Le B.L.O.C. never faced since it had to “die” in order to save its authentic aura).

-59 Rivoli (oldest present squat located in the heart of Paris and now major tourist attraction), La Miroiterie (concert venue located off Ménilmontant), and La Petite Rockette (secondhand/Salvation Army shop selling ANYTHING for real cheap) are just a few infamous artistic and cultural associations officially recognized by the government that all started off as illegal squats.
+5‘Doo Style’, an artist tagging the basement levels at Le Bloc.
+9 Rivoli (oldest present squat located in the heart of Paris and now major tourist attraction), La Miroiterie (concert venue located off Ménilmontant), and La Petite Rockette (secondhand/Salvation Army shop selling ANYTHING for real cheap) are just a few infamous artistic and cultural associations officially recognized by the government that all started off as illegal squats.

 No matter where I find myself in the world today the essence of “squatting” follows me, and probably will for the rest of my life.
 I am incessantly drawn to them, the people and ideologies, simply cause’ I was there, lived, saw and am now tainted with it.

 It’s like opening a certain door to your brain that you can’t close; the scary part is there is no door to shut, nor was there ever one begin with (same goes for squats).
-Sometimes I itch, tempted, knowing there’s another real, exciting, accepted world behinds the scenes out there that keeps growing just as fast as the rest.
+Sometimes I itch, tempted, knowing there are another real, exciting, accepted world behinds the scenes out there that keeps growing just as fast as the rest.

 Interested?
 Squatting?
 Experimenting?